bengtj100/stacky-lang/Reference.md

 [ 0 1 2 <]
 ```

-#### Drop
+#### The `drop` operation

 Remove the topmost element from the stack.
-If the stack is empty, an error will occurr.
+If the stack is empty, an error will occur.

 ```
 drop : [x <] ---> [ <]